Review Acquisition Guide For Law Firms

 BirdEye — BirdEye allows you to control all your online business listings and works as an all-in-one reputation and review management system.
 The platform allows you to monitor and respond virtually immediately to reviews.
 You can send requests for review via email or text/SMS to clients as part of your case closeout process.
 BirdEye also incorporates social media sharing and rank tracking.
 Pricing is quote-based, so you’ll have to contact them for a definitive price.

 Grade.us — this is one of the better known and trusted review acquisition and management tools.
 The platform integrates with Google and Facebook which allows you to respond directly to reviews without having to leave the dashboard.
 As with the others you can email and send text message review requests.
 You can also print a request card to be sent with mailers.
 You can set up automated reports and also embed your reviews directly on your site.
-Pricing starts at $90/month (or $75/month if paid annually)
+Pricing starts at $110 per month.

 Responding to Reviews